calmk/PWC-PowerBI-Virtual-Case-Experience/Task 3: Customer Retention/README.md

 | Fields | 23 |
 | Entities | 7043 |

-The tabulation below shows the `Churn` table with its fields names and their description:
+The tabulation below shows the `Churn` table with its field's names and their description:

 | Field Name | Description | Data Type |
 | --- | --- | --- |